ghajduk3/OLOUT/README.md

 - Stores the extracted and constructed data as `JSON` formatted files in the [final_data](data/final_data) directory.

 All the data for the 369 processed phylogenetic trees that follow the standard Newick format notation is available in the [final_data](data/final_data) directory.
-Each processed publication `JSON` file from the `final data` consists from following fields:
+Each processed publication `JSON` file in the `final dataset` consists of the following fields:
   ```
   {
     "NEXUS_FILE_URL": "...",